samcooldev99/Fairytail/README.md

 Software's used: A-Frame( Mozilla supported and running platform )

 Instructions to Run:
-1. Open Demo FOLDER
+1. Clone The "DEMO" folder and open xampp.
+Run the APACHE & MYSQL.
-2. click on the Index.html
+2. click on index.html
 3. THE VR WILL OPEN IN BROWSER(RECOMMENDED CHROME BROWSER)